swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 beautifully simple rules until years later, and initially, I was just intrigued by the lack of strong computer Go technology; the strongest computer Go programs of the early 2000's floundered in the beginner ranks.
-I found this particularly puzzling since it only takes about 15 minutes or so to learn the rules.
+I found this particularly puzzling since it only takes about fifteen minutes or so to learn the rules.
 Curiosity drove me to a local Austin, Texas game shop where I picked up a couple of books on Go and an inexpensive set.

 In rather short order, I found it difficult to further advance my understanding of the game.
 Learning by yourself without a support